SkafteNicki/dtu_mlops/s5_continuous_integration/README.md

 testing.
 In particular, in this module we are going to take a closer look at these questions:

 * How to write unittests for our applications
-* How to automatize tests being run on code changes
+* How to automate tests being run on code changes
 * How to secure we do not commit code that does not follow our code standards
-* How we can automatize building of docker images
+* How we can automate building of docker images
-* How we can automatize training of our machine learning pipeline
+* How we can automate training of our machine learning pipeline